-When a vehicle strikes a pedestrian on or off the road, the pedestrian is normally the party that sustains the most injuries.
-Though, if the pedestrian is proven to be at fault for causing the accident, getting compensation from the driver may not be a simple process.
-For this reason, people who were struck by vehicles should make every effort to hire a Duluth pedestrian accident lawyer if they want to file a personal injury claim.
+When a vehicle strikes a pedestrian on or off the road, the pedestrian is usually the party that sustains the most injuries.
+If the pedestrian is proven to be at fault for causing the accident, getting compensation from the driver may not be a simple process.
+For this reason, people struck by vehicles should try to hire a Duluth pedestrian accident lawyer if they want to file a personal injury claim.

-At Barrios & Virguez, we understand the legal processes involved with filing a claim with an at-fault party’s insurance.
-With our help, you can ensure that your case is handled quickly and with appropriate care.
-When necessary, our team will also bring your court to trial and participate in that process on your behalf.
+At Barrios & Virgüez, we understand the legal processes of filing a claim with an at-fault party’s insurance.
+With our help, you can ensure your case is handled quickly and appropriately.
+Our team will bring your case to trial and participate in that process on your behalf when necessary.

 Pedestrian accident claims revolve around the concept of negligence.
-The person who is proven to be negligent in the events leading up to the accident will be deemed responsible for a majority of or all of the associated damages.
+The person proven to be negligent in the events leading up to the accident will be deemed responsible for most or all of the associated damages.
 To prove that a party was negligent, the claimant must show that the perceived at-fault party did not act reasonably or carefully, causing the accident.

-As the victim of a pedestrian accident, you may be assuming that the person who hit you is automatically negligent and therefore responsible for damages.
-This is not true.
-In order to claim compensation from the person who hit you, you must be able to prove that they were actually at fault.
+As the pedestrian accident victim, you may assume that the person who hit you is automatically negligent and responsible for damages.
+This is not always true.
+To claim compensation from the person who hit you, you must be able to prove that they were actually at fault.

-Doing this requires significant evidence which must be presented throughout a lengthy period of negotiations with the driver’s insurance company.
+Doing this requires significant evidence, which must be presented throughout lengthy negotiations with the driver’s insurance company.

 For a free legal consultation with a pedestrian accidents lawyer serving Duluth, call 678-888-2222

-When pedestrian accidents occur, it may be unclear who actually caused the accident.
-Though, if the driver was clearly distracted or breaking the law, chances are high that they are liable for the damages caused by the accident.
-To get to the bottom of the ordeal, your lawyer will assess the following:
+When pedestrian accidents occur, it may be unclear who caused the accident.
+If the driver was distracted or breaking the law, chances are high that they are liable for the damages caused by the accident.
+To get to the bottom of this situation, your lawyer will assess the following:

 - The speed of the car